serverlinkdev/timer/README.md

 ![](screenshot-tooltip.png)

 A simple timer application written in C++/Qt for the GNU/Linux and MS Windows Operating System, licensed under the GPL V 3.0.
-The current released version is 1.9.0 for Windows and version 2.0.2 for GNU/Linux released on 7/16/20.
-Version 2.0.2 only includes build fixes for Slackware Linux.
+The current released version is 2.0.4

 Now with Slackware Linux support!
 Hail Bob!